econ-ark/TITLARK/Courses/HA-Macro/2019-07-Budapest/syllabus/Syllabus.md

 [Christopher D. Carroll](http://www.econ2.jhu.edu/people/ccarroll)

-Syllabus for a short course on Heterogeneous Agent Macroeconomics
+Syllabus for Advanced Topics in Macroeconomics

-Budapest School of Central Bank Studies
+Johns Hopkins University

-July, 2019
+Fall, 2019

 Because Representative Agent (‘RA’) models were not useful for understanding much of what happened in the Great Recession, policymakers including Larry [Summers](#XsummersWolf2) ([2011](#XsummersWolf2)), Fed Chair Janet [Yellen](#XyellenHetero) ([2016](#XyellenHetero)), former IMF Chief Economist Olivier [Blanchard](#XblanchardDSGE) ([2016](#XblanchardDSGE)), ECB Governing Board Member Benoit [Coeure](#XcoeureHetero) ([2013](#XcoeureHetero)), and Bank of England Chief Economist Andy [Haldane](#XhaldaneDappled) ([2016](#XhaldaneDappled)) have suggested that incorporation of heterogeneity (for example, across borrowers and lenders) must be an essential part of the agenda in developing new and better models.
 In confirmation of that intuition, a number of recent papers, most notably [Kaplan, Moll, and Violante](#XkmvHANK) ([2018](#XkmvHANK)) and [Krueger, Mitman, and Perri](#XkmpHandbook) ([2016](#XkmpHandbook)), have developed models that include a realistic description of microeconomic heterogeneity, and have shown that such models can generate more sensible macroeconomic implications than RA models for important questions like the operation of fiscal and monetary policy.